tardate/LittleCodingKata/README.md

 # 346 Little Coding Katas

 > Latest addition :sparkles: [Group Audio Files](./rust/group-audio-files) - Using rust to organise songs into playlists; cassidoo's interview question of the week (2025-08-11).
+Compares results from First Fit Decreasing (FFD) and Best Fit Decreasing (BFD) bin packing algorithms.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about